Aircrew survived 11-day desert trek to safety

-Mick Ey could regard himself as extremely lucky while flying in the Middle East as a wireless operator/air gunner with 454 Squadron.
+Mick Ey could regard himself as extremely lucky while flying in the Middle East.
 After all, it's not many people who can say they were involved in five crashes and still lived to tell the tale.

-He flew in Blenheims and Baltimores operating over the Western Desert from October 1941 till his return to Australia in November 1944.
+Mick was a navigator and bomb aimer with No. 454 Squadron RAAF.
+He flew in Blenheims and Baltimores operating over the Western Desert from October 1941 until his return to Australia in November 1944.

 "It was in the Middle East during March 1942 and as a crew we had just joined 14 Squadron after completing our time in the Operational Training Unit in Kenya," Mick Ey said.
 "I was the Navigator/Bomb Aimer, Pommy Mills the Pilot, and Johnny Hunt was the Wireless Operator/Air Gunner.

 "On March 16 we took off on a 'Squadron Do' in our old Mk.
 IV Bristol Blenheim.
 These were twin-engined bombers and our registration number was V 5446.
 There were nine Blenheims in the formation and we had to fly out across the Libyan desert and into Tripoli to have a crack at a target up there.

 "As Pommy recalled: 'Coming back from a bombing raid west of Benghazi we were sailing along for home when our starboard engine began to pack up.
 We were only a thousand feet at the time.
 The port engine wasn't giving full power either, so we were done.
 I kept the aircraft going without any oil pressure at all, and gave the 'duff' engine an extra burst now and again to regain a bit of height.'